RaghaSelenium/hotel-booking/README.md

 ### Tools and Technologies

 Java 1.8

 Apache Maven 3.0.5

 Selenium WebDriver

 Cucumber

 ### Prerequisites

-Below things are prerequisites for this project
+Below technologies are prerequisites for this project

  java 1.8